ericliu0000/ericliu0000/README.md

 ## Hello!

 I'm Eric, a:
-- high schooler interested in computer programming
+- (almost) college student interested in computer programming
-- member of a community *FIRST* Robotics Competition team
+- former member of a *FIRST*® Robotics Competition and *FIRST* Tech Challenge team

 ### Projects
-There's a few repos I have listed on my profile.
-Some of them are for school, and some of them are for robotics.
+There are a few repos I have listed on my profile.
+Some of them are for school, some of them are for robotics, and one of them is for a research internship.
 Thank you for visiting!